CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 1. Fork this repository to your own GitHub account if you have not already.
 1. Clone the repository to your machine.
 1. Open in VS Code and go to the `goblin-breakdown` folder.
+1. Look at the `contact` folder.
+It contains a file called `index.js`.
+This is where you will write your code.
+Look at `data.json` to see an example of the data returned from the API.

 <!--{{</note>}}-->